graipher/stackexchange_notify/README.md

   -n {pync,GTK}, --notifier {pync,GTK}
-                        Which notifier to use (default: GTK) -i ICON, --icon ICON  Icon (GTK only), either short name or absolute path
+                        Which notifier to use (default: GTK) -i ICON, --icon ICON  Icon (GTK only), either short name or absolute path --start-time START_TIME
+                        How far back to start displaying in seconds (default:
+                        1000)
+  --verbose, -v         Turn on printing of new questions
 ```

 ## Requirements